kiewi16/tic_tac_toe/README.md

 *Challenges*
 - Unsuccesful at refactoring code to remove one nested for loop.
-- It was difficult to write functions that are DRY and adhere to the Single Responsibility Principle (SRP).
+- It was a challange to write functions that are DRY and adhere to the Single Responsibility Principle (SRP).

 ## Installation Instructions:
 1. Fork repository to your GitHub account.